tsukakei/autoput-example/README.md

  $ git commit -m "User experiment: Your Name"
  $ git push origin yourname
 ```

+- Questions
+    - Which is more readable, CUT or PUT?
+        - from 1 (CUT) to 5 (PUT)
+    - Do you think PUT can separate test procedures and parameters?
+        - from 1 (strongly disagree) to 5 (strongly agree)
+- Informal Comment
+    - CUT's good points and bad points
+    - PUT's good points and bad points

 - Thank you for your cooperation!